lexis-project/orch-service-tosca-templates/examples/applications/cloudServicePrivateContainer/README.md

-# Template of a Cloud Computation using a private Docker container
+# Template of a service provided by a private Docker container on a Cloud instance

 Template of a LEXIS workflow allowing to transfer a dataset from DDI to a Cloud Compute instance on which a on which a service will be launched by a Docker container created from a private image archive stored in DDI: